oVirt/ovirt-site/source/feature/reportingvnicinformation.html.md

     -   On ip address column a single IP address (arbitrary) will be presented instead of IP addresses list
 *   VM Network Interface sub-tab:
     -   Add column 'interface name' - presents the internal name of the vNic.
-    -   Add column 'IPv4 Address' - presents the IPv4 addresses of the vNic.
+    -   Add column 'IPv4 Address' - presents the IPv4 addresses of the vNic (for multiple addresses per vnic, field includes a comma delimited list).
-    -   Add column 'IPv6 Address' - presents the IPv6 addresses of the vNic.
+    -   Add column 'IPv6 Address' - presents the IPv6 addresses of the vNic (for multiple addresses per vnic, field includes a comma delimited list).

 User Portal:

 *   VM Network Interface sub-tab:
     -   Add column 'interface name' - presents the internal name of the vNic.
-    -   Add column 'IPv4 Address' - presents the IPv4 addresses of the vNic.
+    -   Add column 'IPv4 Address' - presents the IPv4 addresses of the vNic (for multiple addresses per vnic, field includes a comma delimited list).
-    -   Add column 'IPv6 Address' - presents the IPv6 addresses of the vNic.
+    -   Add column 'IPv6 Address' - presents the IPv6 addresses of the vNic (for multiple addresses per vnic, field includes a comma delimited list).

 ### Benefit to oVirt